marcusburghardt/zabbix-fs/README.md

 # zabbix-fs
-C++ app to get FileSystem information in a faster way.
+C++ app to get FileSystem information in a faster way